 Mr. Punaro is the recipient of numerous recognitions including the Secretary of Defense “Medal for Distinguished Public Service” and three awards of the Secretary of Defense “Medal for Exceptional Public Service.”
 He received the Marine Corps League's "Iron Mike Award” in 1993 for "exceptionally outstanding service" and "unwavering commitment" for over 20 years to "ensuring a strong national defense."
 He has received the Air Force Association's "Exceptional Service Award," the National Guard "Minuteman Award,” the Army’s “Meritorious Public Service Medal,” and the Secretary of the Army “Public Service Award”, the Reserve Officers Association’s “Minuteman of the Year Award”, the Marine Corps Scholarship Foundation “Commandants’ Award,” CAUSE’s Jack London Award, the NDIA Forrestal Award for industry leadership, and was the recipient of the SAIC's "Founders Award" and two special CEO awards.
 He has over 20 military awards and decorations to include the Distinguished Service Medal as well as numerous civic awards.

 He has a Masters of Arts degree from the University of Georgia and a Masters of Arts degree from Georgetown University, the latter in national security studies.
 He was on the Adjunct Faculty of the Walsh School of Foreign Service at Georgetown University for ten years where he taught an annual graduate level course entitled "National Security Decision Making."

-He is the author of the book, On War and Politics: The Battlefield Inside Washington’s Beltway, that was published by the Naval Institute Press in October 2016.
-He is completing his second book, The Ever-Shrinking Fighting Force, which will be published in 2021.
+He is the author of On War and Politics: The Battlefield Inside Washington’s Beltway, published by the Naval Institute Press in October 2016, and The Ever-Shrinking Fighting Force, published in July 2021 by Punaro Press.